searanch/Monte-Carlo-Investments/README.md

 Disclaimer:

 This project is for educational purposes only and should not be used as a basis for making financial decisions.
-Historical returns are not indicative of future results, and past performance is not a guarantee of future success.
-Always consult a financial advisor before making investment decisions.